brickgao/cos-python-sdk/README.md

 ### Account

-With private key, account provides the way to access the chain, e.g.:
+With private key, the account provides a way to access the blockchain, e.g.:

 ```python
 # Get the information of account by account name